Looking for sales deck examples? Your search ends here, with our top picks for some of the best sales decks examples. Read on…

 4. Reddit Ad Sales Deck Example: Show Off Your Brand Identity

-One of the largest social networking sites, Reddit, starts their sales deck with an image of a cat riding a unicorn.
-By sharing something visually unexpected, you’re likely leave your audience with a lasting impact.
+One of the largest social networking sites, Reddit, starts its sales deck with an image of a cat riding a unicorn.
+By sharing something visually unexpected, you likely leave your audience with a lasting impact.

 Throughout the deck, Reddit focuses on maintaining it’s brand identity.
 This sales deck example engages the audience and is not afraid to throw in memes and other pop-culture images to get their message across.
 Of course, this plays right into the community that Reddit has helped create.
 Reddit tries to stand out from boring sales pitches and aims for the “x” factor.

 “Creation.
 Conversion.
 Cats.” – summarizes this sales deck!

 Another technique Reddit uses is that they draw in their audience right away with impressive data points.
 It’s easy for your audience to digest nice round figures and helps clients measure how a product/service can potentially help them.

 5. Snapchat Ad Sales Deck Example: Get the Headers Right